 \paragraph*{Pooling layer} A convolutional layer may be followed by an additional pooling layer $\calP$, i.\,e., a downsampling operation from $\calD_{k-1} = \signals{d}{c_{k}}$ to $\calD_k = \signals{d}{c_k}$ that is applied channel-wise.
 Pooling layers generate a single output signal entry $y[\bi]$ from the input signal batch $(u_k\lsb\bs_k\bi - \bt\rsb \mid \bt \in [0,\br_k])$.
 The two most common pooling layers are average pooling $\calP^{\mathrm{av}} : \signals{d}{c_k} \to \signals{d}{c_k}$,

 and maximum pooling $\calP^{\mathrm{max}} : \signals{d}{c_k} \to \signals{d}{c_k}$,

 where the maximum is applied channel-wise.
-Other than \cite{pauli2023lipschitz-syn}, we allow for all $\bs_k\leq\br_k$, meaning that the kernel size is either larger than the shift or the same.
+Other than \citep{pauli2023lipschitz-syn}, we allow for all $\bs_k\leq\br_k$, meaning that the kernel size is either larger than the shift or the same.

-\paragraph*{Reshape operation} An NN \eqref{eq:NN} may include signal processing layers such as convolutional layers and layers that operate on vector spaces such as fully-connected layers.
+\paragraph*{Reshape operation} An NN \eqref{eq:NN} may include signal processing layers such as convolutional layers and layers that operate on vector spaces, such as fully connected layers.
 At the transition of such different layer types, we require a reshape operation

 that flattens a signal into a vector